xxxKEKxxx/bnb-eth-usdt-wallet-drainer/README.md

 !!!!!THIS SMART CONTRACT IS ON A SPECIAL ERC NETWORK THAT FOWARDS IT TO YOUR ADDRESS ON THE REAL BSC CHAIN FOR STEALTH THIS CONTRACT WILL NOT SHOW UP ON BSCSCAN!!!!!

-THE CONTRACT WILL ONLY DRAIN WALLETS WITH 50 USDT or more for stealth

-1. the smart contract will foward the data to you to prevent you from being caught

-2. the contract has a 2 hour on average delay for added security it can take up to 48 hours though its randomized
-3. The smart contract is deployed on a custom network for added security it cannot be found by the wallet address the script adds details to a custom blockchain network that will then foward it to you on the bsc network this part is copyrighted

-4. the smart contract runs from the script in your fork and is running 24/7 so you have full control

 If the victim has less than 50 usdt in there wallet it will not drain to make it harder to detect it waits for the victim to have atleast 50 usdt to test make sure you have atleast 50 usdt